skip to content

 Will My Homeowner’s Policy Cover Windstorm Damage?

 Damage from high winds caused by tornadoes and/or hurricanes can be high risk in certain parts of the country like coastal areas or tornado alley.
 As a result of this increased risk, windstorm coverage is often excluded from private homeowner’s insurance policies.
-A supplemental policy may often be purchased from the State in which the home is situated.
+A supplemental policy may often be purchased from the state in which the home is situated.
 You should check your policy specifically to see if you need to seek additional coverage.

 What is Liability Insurance Coverage in Homeowners Policy?